 UART Serial Interface

-The Universal Asynchronous Receiver-Transmitter (UART) is the fundamental communication protocol linking microcontrollers to sensors and modules.
-It serves as the reliable "nervous system" for Automated Guided Vehicles, enabling precise control over motor drivers, GPS modules, and telemetry systems.
+The Universal Asynchronous Receiver-Transmitter (UART) is the core protocol connecting microcontrollers to sensors and modules.
+It's the trusty 'nervous system' for AGVs, handling motor drivers, GPS, and telemetry with precision.

 Core Concepts